FREQUENTLY ASKED QUESTIONS

 In short, constellations are three-dimensional images that allow us to break destructive family patterns.
 They give us a deeper understanding as to why we feel the way we feel.
 First, we gain a felt sense of how we are still affected by the tragic events that remain unresolved in our families.
 Secondly, we literally step into a new image of feeling whole.
 After a constellation, we stand in a stronger and clearer place.

 BUT I’VE DISTANCED MYSELF FROM MY FAMILY, WHAT’S MY NEXT STEP?

-Much of our suffering comes from a deep loyalty to our parents and families.
+Much of our suffering comes from being unconsciously loyal to our families.
 In an innocent way, we imagine that we can somehow alleviate the family unhappiness by sharing it.
 But this fantasized thinking only leads to more unhappiness.
 Sometimes, we reject or distance ourselves from our parents in an attempt to feel free.
-Yet that only causes more suffering.
+Yet this only causes more suffering.
 The path toward true peace is to make peace with our parents, even if they are deceased.
 This work makes that possible.

 HOW CAN I HELP MY CHILDREN?

 Our children often express what’s unresolved between the parents or behind the parents.
 They can also mirror to us what we have long ago suppressed.
 When someone has been excluded from the family—a failure, an alcoholic, a child’s father—our children often try to bring what’s excluded to awareness by continuing the suffering and behaving similarly to the one who has been left out.
 Children often express the difficult or negative behaviors of the one we have rejected.
 Yet when we find our peace with those who’ve hurt us, it has a positive effect on us, and indirectly upon our children, who may now feel more free from having to carry our heaviness for us.

 HOW MIGHT YOU TREAT A BOY WITH AN ANXIETY DISORDER?